mrmcshane/k8s-training/07-rbac/README.md

 Role Based Access Control (RBAC) is how we lock down access to resources/functionality in kubernetes.
 It can get reasonably complicated, but in this example, we will be creating one read/write user for each of the namespaces and one read-only user with access to the whole cluster.

+## RBAC Overview

+Go into a little detail how RBAC is condigured with a couple of diagrams.

 ## Structure

 Your directory structure should look something like this: